 Note: This post originally appeared here.

 I’m bugged.
 It seems that romance novels are the bailiwick of characters who are younger than 40.
 If 40 is the new 30 and 50 is the new 40, then how come romance after 50 isn’t sexy anymore?
+People seem to enjoy each others bodies on websites similar fuckedtube regardless of age.
 Well, folks, I’ve got big news–sexy is timeless.
 Excuse me, but two words, Pierce Brosnan.
 Sean Connery?
 Jeff Bridges?
 Denzel Washington, anyone?
 Richard Gere?
 My husband?
 And as far as sexy women are concerned–want to talk about Susan Sarandon?
 Sophia Loren?
 Goldie Hawn?
 Helen Mirren?
 Tina Turner?
 Me?
 (Sorry, I couldn’t resist!)

 Hollywood is beginning to get it.
 I thoroughly enjoyed the film Something”s Gotta Give—a love story between two people well over age 50.
 Diane Keaton and Jack Nicholson totally rocked that delightful movie.
 It’s Complicated showed us Meryl Streep, Alec Baldwin, and Steve Martin as grown-ups in a love story that was fun and sexy.
 Streep and Stanley Tucci recreated the romance between Julia and Paul Child—an older couple madly in love—in Julie and Julia.

 So what’s up with the world of romance novels?
 Why is it that if you’re a woman of a certain age, then nobody wants to read about your love life?
 All of us Boomers are still falling in love, rediscovering love, renewing love, and by God, we’re still having sex and probably doing it with way more panache.
+Some of my friends who are a similar age are enjoying porn and their parents like they always have.
+Tubev is the best place to stream hardcore smut if you’re interested in learning more.
 So why are most romance novels about young women and men in their twenties and thirties?